Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 Mechanism of HPV Vaccines against Cervical Cancer

-In the year 2006, the first HPV vaccination was recommended, the infection types with HPV including cervical cancers and genital warts have been seen to be dropped around 88% in teen girls and 81% among young adult women.
+In the year 2006, the first HPV vaccination was recommended, the infection types with HPV, including cervical cancers and genital warts, have been seen to have dropped around 88% in teen girls and 81% among young adult women.
 Nowadays, due to the availability of HPV vaccines for teens and young adults, they are experiencing a reduction in genital warts.

-Currently, the HPV vaccine is based on virus-like particles (VLPs) that gets formed on the surface of HPV components.
+Currently, the HPV vaccine is based on virus-like particles (VLPs) that form on the surface of HPV components.
 What makes virus-like particles (VLPs) non-infectious is the lack of the virus’s DNA.
-Nonetheless, they do resemble the natural virus very closely and antibodies against the VLPs also have activity against the natural virus.
-Through many studies and clinical trials, it is found that VLPs are strongly immunogenic, so they are able to induce very high levels of antibody production by the body.
+Nonetheless, they resemble the natural virus very closely, and antibodies against the VLPs also have activity against the natural virus.
+Through many studies and clinical trials, it is found that VLPs are strongly immunogenic, so they are able to induce very high levels of antibody production in the body.

 The VLPs have been found to be strongly immunogenic, which means that they induce high levels of antibody production by the body.
 This makes these vaccines highly effective.
 All the HPV vaccines have been observed to have higher efficacy (even closer to 100%) for prevention from HPV infection.
 The initial trials that were conducted included women aged between 15 to age 26 years, which resulted in a three-dose HPV vaccine schedule.